Which school do you want to support?

 The chaos of school regularly generates teachable moments

-Social-emotional skills are sometimes labelled "soft" skills, but most can agree that soft skills are hard to learn.
+Social-emotional learning strategies equip students to keep their cool and help others do the same.
+Most can agree that skills like that are pretty hard to learn.
 Schools that put a focus on building social-emotional skills share a premise: these skills can be taught and learned intentionally.

-MacArthur fellow Angela Duckworth, a leading expert on social-emotional learning, has famously characterized qualities of determination and resilience as grit."
+MacArthur fellow Angela Duckworth, a leading expert on social-emotional learning, has famously characterized qualities of determination and resilience as grit.
 She argues that social-emotional capacities such as grit are vital life skills, and that schools must teach them intentionally.
 Her message has found a responsive audience.

-Individuals respond to influence, but systems respond to measurement.
-If social emotional skills are important, shouldn't those skills be measured, too?
-The Every Child Succeeds Act (ESSA) requires states to include nonacademic measurements of success, so it seems likely that some will try to incorporate social-emotional measures.
-Duckworth urges caution.
-Mindsets are tricky to measure in an authentic way.
+The federal Every Student Succeeds Act (ESSA) requires states to include nonacademic measurements of success, so it seems likely that some will try to incorporate social-emotional measures.
+Duckworth urges caution because mindsets are tricky to measure in an authentic way.

 Buzzword alert: agency

-Not everyone agrees that focusing on grit is such a good thing.
-Taken too far, grit has an isolating, go-it-alone implication.
-Pedro Noguera, another influential commentator, prefers for schools to focus on developing agency, the capacity of individuals to act independently, especially in a social setting.
+Pedro Noguera, another influential commentator, suggests that schools should focus on developing agency, which he defines as the capacity of individuals to act independently, especially in a social setting.

-There is a fuzzy boundary between social-emotional learning (which, arguably, emphasizes skills and approaches) and character education (which arguably, aims to help students at a deeper, more permanent level).
+The pandemic experience blurred the boundary between social-emotional learning (which, arguably, emphasizes skills and approaches) and character education (which arguably, aims to help students at a deeper, more permanent level).
 The next lesson turns to character education.

 Search all lesson and blog content here.